beaubreedlove/FantasyFootball/rules.md

     1. [Commissioner Responsibilities](#commissioner)
 1.  <a id="tldr">TLDR</a>
     1. Disclaimer
+        1. TLDR stands for "too long didn't read".
-        1. These are a brief summary of the rules.
+        1. This section is intended to be a brief summary of the rules.
         1. If a conflict exists between this section and another section below, this section will be invalid.
     1. Summary
         1. There are 14 teams.